ritzz19/Simpsons-Character-blur-image-classification/README.md

 4. I have made skewed dataset where I have used one category which is just 3% of total dataset.

-5. I have done data generator porcess in Data Genrator file.
+5. I have done data generator process in Data Genrator file.

 ## Training: